mariposa-dart/html_builder/README.md

         }
     });

-    // Class can be either a String or Iterable. h('foo', {
+    // Or, a String or Iterable.
+    h('foo', {
         'class': 'a b'
     });